tietjinator/clean-cast-tietje/README.md

 This is a GO application that will take any podcast that is on Youtube and will generate a RSS feed with the audio only and all sponsored sections auto removed.
-The actual podcasts episodes are downloaded on demand when the user requests the specific episode then it is served to to the user immediately.
+The actual podcasts episodes are downloaded on demand from youtube when the user requests the specific episode then it is served to the user seamlessly.